Getting started with seeds

 Planting Seeds Monthly lists for our growing zone 9b

 If your new at starting plants from seed (or even if you’re new to our growing zone, 9b), we’ve created lists of seeds that grow best in Napa County, organized by month.
 In Napa County we can plant many kinds of vegetable, herb, flower, cover crop, and ornamental seeds all year because of our warm climate and long growing season.
 Your success depends on: (1) the microclimate where you live and grow plants, (2) the time you choose to plant their seeds, (3) the seed’s ability to grow to full maturity, and (4) your experience with planting from seed.
 Tap the images below to find out which seeds are great to plant in Napa County (or Zone 9b).
 Even if you don’t live in this climate or area, you’ll find great information here.
-The monthly lists come from our Instagram posts, so follow us.
+These monthly lists come from our Instagram posts, so follow us.
 To receive them in your inbox, subscribe to our SEED TAPE newsletter on Substack.

-Our seed zine for beans!
+Our first zine is about beans!

-We created this first seed zine for our class, “The Humble Bean: A Community Seed Saving Adventure,” designed to inspire gardeners to grow and save Rio Zape beans.
+We created this first seed zine for our class, “The Humble Bean: A Community Seed Saving Adventure,” designed to inspire gardeners to grow and save ‘Rio Zape’ beans.
 Tap the image and you’ll find what you need to know to plant beans of any kind in both English and Spanish!

 To learn how to save bean seeds WATCH THESE VIDEOS: Easy Seed Saving: Beans & How to Save Bean Seeds